hhandika/segui/website/docs/intro.md

 See the [command usage](./cli-usage/command_options.md) section for more detailed usage.

 :::warning
-Command below expect SEGUL version 0.19.0+.
-If you are using lower version, ignore the parent subcommands and dir input option required input format.
+The commands below expect SEGUL version 0.19.0+.
+If you are using lower version, the subcommand become the command and dir input option required input format.

 For example: